History of IAMCR

 This section guides you to the historical development of the IAMCR from a European-American initiative of journalism and mass communication scholars, promoted by Unesco since the late 1940s, to a worldwide association of media and communication academics in the new millennium.
 In it you will find the History in a Nutshell and a longer article, Overview of IAMCR History, both by Cees Hamelink, former President, and Kaarle Nordenstreng, former Vice-President.

 A pictorial publication by the same authors, entitled IAMCR in Retrospect and published in 2007 at the 50th anniversary conference in Paris as a printed publication, is available online here.
 You can access it via the menu on the right or download it as a PDF file: IAMCR in Retrospect (4.2 MB)

-In addition, three accounts are given by key witnesses: founder member Hifzi Topuz, member since the 1960s Walery Pisarek and former President Hamid Mowlana.
+In addition, three accounts are given in this page by key witnesses: founder member Hifzi Topuz, member since the 1960s, Walery Pisarek and former President Hamid Mowlana.